theory-amsterdam/website-theory-amsterdam/content/authors/walter/_index.md

   - QuSoft
 highlight_name: false
 ---
-From 2017 to 2021, I was Assistant Professor in Mathematics and Theoretical Physics at the University of Amsterdam (KdVI, ITFA, ILLC) and QuSoft.
-Since 2022, I am full professor at Ruhr Universität Bochum, and guest professor at UvA.
+From 2017 to 2021, Michael Walter was assistant professor in mathematics and theoretical physics at the University of Amsterdam (KdVI, ITFA, ILLC) and QuSoft.
+Before that he was a postdoctoral scholar at Stanford University.
+He received his PhD from ETH Zurich in October 2014.
+Since 2022, Michael is a full professor and chair of the quantum information group at the Faculty of Computer Science, Ruhr-University Bochum, and the CASA Cluster of Excellence, and a guest professor at UvA.

-My research is in quantum information and its interplay with mathematics, computer science, and theoretical physics.
-Motivated by quantum information, I study mathematical problems in optimization, representation theory, and invariant theory through the lens of computation.
-I was supported in part by an NWO Veni grant on Quantum bits in space and time and by an NWO KLEIN grant on Taming tensors: an optimization approach to computational invariant theory.
-I was part of the NWA quantum/nano route and a member of the Geometry and Quantum Theory and DIAMANT mathematical research clusters.
+His research is in quantum information and computation, and their interplay with other branches of computer science, mathematics, and theoretical physics.
+Motivated by quantum information, he also studies problems in optimization, representation theory, and invariant theory through the lens of computation.
+He is a 2017 Veni laureate and received a 2020 Early Career Award from the Royal Netherlands Academy of Arts and Sciences (KNAW).
+He is currently supported by an NWO OC ENW grant and is part of the BMBF consortium project QuBRA.

+See [here](https://michaelwalter.info) for an overview of recent research in his group.